IliaGegeshidze/IliaGegeshidze/README.md

 Hi there 👋 I'm Ilia Gegeshidze, from Georgia.
 I'm young Front-end WEB developer and working on real projects/websites for companies.
 I'm fascinated by learning new Technologies, codes, programming languages...
-So, I'm passionate about learning New Modern Technoliges.
+So, I'm passionate about learning New Modern Technologies.

 Programming Languages I work with day-to-day: